Today, I’ll be covering one of the older named studying strategies that are still currently used: the SQ3R study method.

 - The method is not well-suited for online classes and other types of learning materials besides textbooks.

 Many of these disadvantages arise from the fact that the method is becoming close to a century old.
-At present, the field of learning psychology is much better understood and that is why some consider other techniques such as the SOAR study method to be superior to the SQ3R.
+At present, the field of learning psychology is much better understood.
+That is why some consider other techniques, such as the SOAR study method, to be superior to the SQ3R.
+Another related method that aims to achieve the same thing is the REAP (Read, Encode, Annotate, Ponder) method.

 Indeed, the SQ3R method is not perfect.
-But, in my opinion, SQ3R still has its fair share of uses and for comprehending textbooks, it continues to be one of the most effective study methods out there.
+But, in my opinion, SQ3R still has its fair share of uses, and for strengthening your comprehension of textbooks, it continues to be one of the most effective study methods out there.

 Now, let’s dive right into how the SQ3R should be used.